-One of the most challenging environmental and regulatory issues the industry is faced with is Naphthenic Acids (NAs).
+Among the organic compounds present in the OSPW, nne of the most challenging environmental and regulatory issues the industry is faced with is Naphthenic Acids (NAs).
 NAs are the most abundant and toxic chemicals of concern, harming aquatic, wildlife, and human life which is raising concerns for surrounding communities.